HIV and the Skin

 Dermatitis, an inflammation of the skin that can lead to itchy, red, and swollen skin, can be a reaction to medication in people with HIV.
 Fungal and yeast infections, like oral thrush and seborrheic dermatitis, are also common due to the compromised immune system.

-People living with HIV often experience these skin conditions more severely due to their immune system’s diminished ability to control the infections.
+People living with HIV often experience these skin conditions due to HIV more severely due to their immune system’s diminished ability to control the infections.
 However, antiretroviral therapy (ART), the primary treatment for HIV, helps many individuals maintain healthier immune systems and may reduce the occurrence of these conditions.

-Though these skin conditions can be challenging, they are manageable with early diagnosis and appropriate treatment.
+Though these skin conditions Due to HIV can be challenging, they are manageable with early diagnosis and appropriate treatment.
 Consultation with a healthcare provider or a dermatologist can provide guidance on managing these conditions and maintaining skin health while living with HIV.

 While the conversation around HIV often revolves around its effect on immunity, it is essential to recognize its impact on other aspects of health, including the skin.
 An open dialogue about these effects can promote understanding, early diagnosis, and better care for those living with HIV.